paulafranklinn/ALPS/README.md

-# Peptide Machine
+# Active Learning for peptide search

-Welcome to the Peptide Machine project!
-This repository contains all the necessary scripts and instructions to run the Peptide Machine.
+Welcome to the Active Learning for peptide search (ALPS) project!
+This repository contains all the necessary scripts and instructions to run the ALPS.
 Please follow the instructions below to set up your environment and run the script.

 ## Table of Contents